luis198327/olympics-quiz-game/README.md

 + [sports matik](https://sportsmatik.com/sports-corner/sports-technology/starter-pistol) - used to obtain the false start image on the results/finish page for when a score equals zero 0.

 ### Resources
-I used the following resources to obtain ideas for the questions within the quiz:
+I used the following resources to obtain ideas for the questions within the quiz, and two of these are linked within the dropdown menu of the quiz itself:
 + [Olympics main web site](https://olympics.com/tokyo-2020/en/)
 + [Google](https://www.google.com/) - used for general searching
 + [Wikipedia](https://en.wikipedia.org/wiki/2020_Summer_Olympics)